mkrzystanek/process_monitoring/README.md

  - execute `python3 ./test/memory_leak.py &` command.
 The process pid will be printed on the screen.
  - execute `python3 -m process_monitor monitor python3 30 --pid <memory process pid>`

+Application can be executed on Linux operating systems.

+For process monitoring the `psutil` library was used.
+For details of the used methods output please refer to `psutil` [documentation](https://psutil.readthedocs.io/en/latest)